-- 175 grams (1 and 1/4 cups) plain flour
+- 210 grams (1 and 1/2 cups) plain flour

 - 1/2 teaspoon baking soda

-- 75 grams (1/2 cup) chocolate chips
+- 50 grams (1/3 cup) chocolate chips

-- 1/4 cup unsalted butter, softened
+- 60 grams (1/4 cup) unsalted butter, softened

 - 1/2 teaspoon vanilla extract

-- 2 tablespoons milk
+- 1–2 tablespoons milk

-- In a large mixing bowl, beat the butter and sugar with an electric mixer until combined.
-Add the vanilla extract and egg and continue to beat until soft and creamy.
-Sift in the flour, baking soda and cornflour.
-Gently fold until dough starts to come together.
+- In a large mixing bowl, beat butter and sugar with an electric mixer until pale and creamy.
+Add vanilla extract and egg and continue to beat until soft and creamy.
+Sift in the flour and baking soda.
+Gently mix until cookie dough comes together.

 Keywords: Cookie, Easter, Easter eggs